Area Rate Efficiency in Multi-Link Molecular Communications: System Model

 \subsection{General Arrangement}

 \scaleSubsectionBelow

-We consider a \ac{3D} unbounded \ac{MC} environment with an infinite number of point \ac{TXs} and an infinite number of transparent \ac{RXs}, cf. \Figure{fig:system_model}.
+We consider a \ac{3D} unbounded \ac{MC} environment with an infinite number of point \ac{TXs} and an infinite number of transparent \ac{RXs}\footnote{The transparent, molecule counting RX model is widely used in the MC literature, see \cite{jamali2016channel,meng2014receiver, kilinc2013receiver}, mainly due to its passivity, i.e., such \ac{RXs} do not impair molecule movement.
+For complex \ac{MC} systems, such as the one considered in this work, transparent \ac{RXs} facilitate the analysis.}, cf. \Figure{fig:system_model}.
 The \ac{TXs} and \ac{RXs} are located in the \mbox{$xy$}-plane at $z=z_{\mathrm{TX}}$ and at $z=z_{\textnormal{RX}}$, respectively.
-Both planes are virtual, i.e., they are transparent, have infinite width and height, i.e., they extend infinitely in the $x$ and $y$ directions, and are placed $\gls{d} = z_{\textnormal{RX}} - z_{\mathrm{TX}} $ apart.
+Both planes are virtual (i.e., they are transparent), have infinite width and height (i.e., they extend infinitely in the $x$ and $y$ directions), and are placed $\gls{d} = z_{\textnormal{RX}} - z_{\mathrm{TX}} $ apart.
 In the following, these planes are referred to as TX plane and RX plane, respectively.
-Each \ac{TX} in the TX plane is paired with the closest \ac{RX} in the RX plane, i.e., each \ac{TX} wants to communicate with only one \ac{RX}.
+Each \ac{TX} in the TX plane is paired with the closest \ac{RX} in the RX plane, i.e., each \ac{TX} wants to communicate with only one dedicated \ac{RX}.
 We denote the individual \ac{TXs} and \ac{RXs} as $\mathrm{TX}_i$ and $\mathrm{RX}_j$, $i, j \in \mathbb{N}$, respectively.
 We note that the number of \ac{TXs} is equal to the number of \ac{RXs}.
 Furthermore, we assume uniform flow in $z$ direction with velocity $\gls{flow}$.
-The chosen setup ensures error-free transmission if only the flow is present, i.e., in the absence of impairing factors such as diffusion and noise sources.
+The chosen setup ensures error-free transmission if only flow is present and impairing factors such as diffusion and noise sources are absent.
 Of course, due to the use of small-sized molecules, diffusion always occurs in practice.
 Hence, the random nature of diffusion degrades the performance of the considered transmission links.

 \scaleSubsection